atomicdata-dev/atomic-data-browser/data-browser/README.md

 The tests are located in `tests` and have `.spec` in their filename.
 They use the PlayWright framework and run in the browser.

-- Use the `data-test` attribute in HTML elements to make playwright tests more maintainable (and prevent failing tests on changing translations)
+- make sure the data-browser server is running (`yarn start`) at `http://localhost:8080`
+- make sure an [`atomic-server`](https://crates.io/crates/atomic-server/) instance is running at `http://localhost`
+- make sure the `http://localhost/setup` invite has at least one available usage.
+You can set a higher amount [here](http://localhost/app/edit?subject=http%3A%2F%2Flocalhost%2Fsetup), or run `atomic-server --init` to reset it to 1.
 - Install the Playwright dependencies: `npx playwright install-deps`
-- `yarn test` launches the E2E tests
+- `yarn test` launches the E2E tests (make sure the dev server is running at `http://localhost:8080`)
 - `yarn test-debug` launches the E2E tests in debug mode (a window opens with debug tools)
 - `yarn test-new` create new tests by clicking through the app
+- Use the `data-test` attribute in HTML elements to make playwright tests more maintainable (and prevent failing tests on changing translations)
+- `PWDEBUG=1 npx playwright test "browser.spec.ts" -g "create document"` run a specific e2e test in debug mode

 ## CI

-GitHub Action is run on every used for:
+GitHub Action / Workflow is used for:

 - Linting (ESlint)
 - Testing (in the browser, using an `atomic-server` docker image)